david415/HoneyBadger_docs/source/index.rst

 ---------------------

 TCP injection attacks are man-on-the-side attacks and are not the same thing as man-in-the-middle attacks.
-The distinction is important because it should be **much** cheaper to perform MotS attacks.
+The distinction is important because it should be **much** easier to hide and perhaps cheaper to perform man-on-the-side attacks.
 Say for instance the attacker was able to pwn a router between Alice and Bob...
 In that case the attacker can simply perform a man-in-the-middle attack, modifying the packets before sending them.
 TCP injection attacks however could possibly be injected into the network from various locations that are not directly part of either route between Alice and Bob.
 Furthermore the attacker could use a large botnet of vulnerable Internet connected computers to use as "write only taps" to perform injection attacks.
 I believe that is what the NSA documents are referring to as "QUANTUM shooters".
 The attackers also need "read taps" in order to watch TCP traffic and determine recent TCP Sequence numbers.
-It is much more difficult to gain access to "read taps"; this requires pwning a switch or router that is in the direct path of Alice and Bob.
+It is much more difficult to gain access to "read taps"; Each TCP injection attack needs to have a "read tap" on one of the hops on the route between Alice and Bob.
 However the cost of gaining read-only or readwrite access to one high traffic router will be amortized for all the downstream targets the attacker will pwn.
+Perhaps it would be more difficult to notice that the switch or router was pwned because it is not being used to perform MITM attacks.
+We know from various Snowden documents that their now exist specialized industrial telco-mount units that perform these TCP injection attacks.
+FinFlyISP seems to be one such product that performs these TCP injection attacks with malware payload.
+[7]_

 Broadly speaking there are two categories of TCP injection attacks; handshake hijack and stream injection.
 I've added a couple more injection attack categories to the list; here #2 "segment veto" and #3 "sloppy injection" are nearly identical (honeybadger does not yet distinguish between them).